 Many people thought I was nuts.
-I had thrown away a good paying career, thrown away a security clearance which could have gotten me another good job (it's much easier to transfer a clearance between workplaces than to terminate it and restart it later, so when you quit a job then others may be less likely to hire you -- but I never applied again for any job nor security clearance after 1987), and started on a new career path in which I had no formal education and which people saw as lower class and techie -- computers and modem communications.
+I had thrown away a good paying career, and started on a new career path in which I had no formal education and which people saw as lower class and techie -- computers and modem communications.

 However, I had a vision that other people didn't understand.
 After all, 99% had never even heard of anything called "internet", and 99% had never used email.

-My motivations in doing internet consulting were not to make money.
-They were to empower the individual.
-To usher in an era where to have "freedom of the press" you no longer needed to own a press, you just needed a computer and a modem.
+My motivations in doing internet consulting were not to make money, they were to improve the world.
+One motivation was to empower individuals who had good leadership potential, and smaller organizations.
+The mainstream media had journalists who were too lazy to cover many topics well beyond basic "establishment" narratives, and I had issues on how many topics were covered.
+With the future internet at the time, to usher in an era where to have "freedom of the press" you no longer needed to own a press, you just needed a computer and a modem.
 Then you have worldwide publicity.
 You don't need to own a printing press, lots of paper, staff, and delivery trucks, or a major TV station.
 All you need is a personal computer and a modem.
 In 1987, only about 1% of Americans had that, and few were using their computers and modems for humanistic pursuits.